contrivancecompanychicago/game/README.md

 # game
-Forward Spatial Simulator featuring a predator - prey model This is used for a sprite in the QOL Vaccine Game.
+Forward Spatial Simulator featuring a predator - prey model.
+This is used for a sprite in the QOL Vaccine Game.